samrocketman/blog/_posts/2022-10-25-guide-to-production-docker-images.md

   filesystem hierarchy standard][lfhs] and provide all of the above recommendations even if building from scratch.
 I will provide an example at the end of this article.
-- If you add `set -ex` at the beginning of your `RUN` commands you get better debug output from `/bin/sh` while Docker is building the image.
+- If you add `SHELL ["/bin/sh", "-exc" ]` at the beginning of your `Dockerfile` you get better debug output from `/bin/sh` while Docker is building the image.
   This helps narrow down issues to the exact command that fails when a Docker build fails.
-  It also forces a multi-statement `RUN` command to exit with an error without the need to use `&&` between commands.
+It also forces a multi-statement `RUN` command to exit with an error; without the need to use `&&` between commands.
+  - Alternately, if you prefer bash to be you Docker RUN shell you can set `SHELL ["/bin/bash", "-exo", "pipefail", "-c" ]`; see bash manual for [the set builtin][bash-set].

 There are other good practices in general for applications such as integrating application performance monitoring (APM), unit testing with code coverage,